asjadnaqvi/DiD/docs/code_stata/06_16_did_multiplegt_dyn.md

 ## Notes

-- Based on: Chaisemartin and D'Haultfœuille 2024
+- Based on: Chaisemartin and D'Haultfoeuille (2024).
 - Program version (if available): -

-- Last checked: Nov 2024
+- Last checked: 7 Jul 2026

 ## Installation